teewrites/markdown-cv/index.md

 `2020`
 __Hamoye__, Online

 This is a project based online internship.
-Listed below are the projects and they Data Science skill learnt:
-PROJECT SKILL
-Python for machine learning Exploratory data analysis |Data visualization with Python
+Listed below are the projects and they Data Science skill learnt: Python for machine learning Exploratory data analysis |Data visualization with Python |Machine Learning Regression Measuring regression performance |
-Machine Learning Regression Measuring regression performance Data Storytelling (Pattern Python libraries | Web scraping: understanding of Recognition) Website scripts like XML, Javascript, JSON...
-Data curation for Storytelling
+Data Storytelling (Pattern Python libraries | Web scraping: understanding of Recognition) Website scripts like XML, Javascript, JSON... | Data curation for Storytelling

 `2017 - 2018`
 __NYSC, Mathematics Instructor__, Delta

 - Key Duties
 Worked with other teachers and administrators to evaluate and revise school programs.
 Drafted lesson plans and submitted them for review and feedback in a timely manner.